Trismegiste/Php-Is-Magic/README.md

 not always good practices (specially true for design pattern simulators)

-Simulators can be helpful in early stage of development when your design are not finished and you want to test which pattern is suited.
+Simulators can be helpful in early stage of development when your design are not finished and you want to test which pattern is suited to solve your problem.
 Well, at least it's better than copy-paste some scripts from an old project :)

 I like to think it looks like a mobile device emulator on your desktop platform: